The Story of Inflation

 Monetary Policy of the ECB: Price Stability?

 Having to deal with three crises in just 12 years (financial crisis, European debt crisis, COVID crisis), many governments in the Euro area issued large amounts of debt.
 To support them and to avoid country defaults (except for those in Greece), the ECB created new money and bought government debt worth trillions of Euro (see money supply).
+Some critics argue that policymakers followed was is called Modern Monetary Theory (MMT): expand the fiscal deficit and finance it by expanding the central bank balance sheet.
+As Albert Edwards pointed out in September 2022, however, such policies should not be used with an economy at full capacity - which is exactly what the supply constraints brought about by the pandemic created.

-These purchases by the ECB drove up bond prices and thus reduced the implicit interest rate that European governments must pay for servicing their high levels of debt.
+The purchases by the ECB drove up bond prices and thus reduced the implicit interest rate that European governments must pay for servicing their high levels of debt.
 But repeatedly it raised questions about whether this monetary policy was in line with the mandate of the ECB which is stated in the Treaty on the Functioning of the European Union, Article 127 (1):

 The primary objective of the European System of Central Banks (hereinafter referred to as "the ESCB") shall be to maintain price stability.
 Without prejudice to the objective of price stability, the ESCB shall support the general economic policies in the Union.